Back to News & Stories

 Higher Lp(a) levels increase the risk of heart attack, stroke, and heart valve disease.
 This risk increases with higher Lp(a) levels.
 For example, an Lp(a) of 250 nmol/L carries a higher risk than an Lp(a) of 100 nmol/L.

 There is no drug currently available to lower Lp(a), but doctors are testing new medicines for lowering Lp(a) in clinical trials.
-If you have high Lp(a) you may qualify to participate in a clinical trial.
+If you have high Lp(a), there may be a clinical trial that is a good fit for you.

 People with elevated Lp(a) can still take preventive actions to lower their risk of heart attacks and strokes, including following a healthy lifestyle and sometimes taking other preventive medications like statins.